CitizenWhite/CitizenWhite/README.md

 - 👋 Hi, I’m @CitizenWhite
 - 👀 I’m interested in ...
-Data Science
+Ruby
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Ruby
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...